 Center for the Neural Basis of Cognition Graduate Training Program (Certificate Program)

 The CNBC Training Program is a certificate program open to students who are already pursuing doctoral degrees in a related department (listed in "Related Graduate Degree Programs" box).
-Participants take a set of core courses in cellular, systems, computational, and cognitive neuroscience and engage in various activites to foster cross-campus interaction among individuals intersted in the neural mechanisms of cognition.
+Participants take a set of core courses in cellular, systems, computational, and cognitive neuroscience and engage in various activities to foster cross-campus interaction among individuals interested in the neural mechanisms of cognition.
 The CNBC Training Program is not a degree-granting program.

 Major in Neuroscience

 The Dietrich College of Humanities & Social Sciences and the Mellon College of Science have joined forces to establish an exciting interdisciplinary program leading to a Bachelor of Science in Neuroscience.
 The major includes course offerings from the departments of Psychology, Biology, and Computer Science, and the opportunity to specialize in Cognitive Neuroscience, Neurobiology, or Computational Neuroscience.
 All of these fields share the goal of understanding neural processes, and how these processes give rise to perception, memory, and learning.